Curriculum Vitae

 • I am also interested on the development of encoding models of cognitive tasks as means to improve functional specificity in neuroimaging and, to this end, I am studying how to combine task-fMRI data across different datasets that will allow us to improve specificity of the statistical results relative to elementary cognitive components that modulate behaviour.
 Concretely, I am now working on the development of individualized encoding models, suitable to be used in a fusion framework of fMRI datasets.
 The main goal is to perform individual parcellations on functional maps of the human brain by systematically account for inter-subject variability, through integration of group-level parcels with individual data and using a hierarchical Bayesian parcellation scheme.

-• Faculty Advisors
+• Faculty Advisor and Collaborator

 • 2015-2020